conda-forge/otter-grader-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `otter-grader` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `otter-grader, otter-grader-base` can be installed with `conda`:

 ```
-conda install otter-grader
+conda install otter-grader otter-grader-base
 ```

 or with `mamba`:

 ```
-mamba install otter-grader
+mamba install otter-grader otter-grader-base
 ```

 It is possible to list all of the versions of `otter-grader` available on your platform with `conda`: